-Use our VA Mortgage Qualification Calculator to determine what size VA mortgage you qualify for, how much home you can afford to buy and the upfront VA funding fee you are required to pay based on your class of military service, monthly gross income and debt expenses.
+Use our VA Mortgage Qualification Calculator to determine what size VA mortgage you qualify for, how much home you can afford to buy and the upfront VA funding fee you are required to pay based on your monthly gross income and debt expenses and if you choose to make a down payment.
 We encourage you to run multiple scenarios with different interest rates and loan lengths to understand the VA mortgage amount you can afford.Watch our VA Mortgage Qualification Calculator "How To" video

 The VA Mortgage Program enables qualified military personnel and veterans to buy a home with no down payment.
 While buying a home with no money down is a significant opportunity, there are additional costs such as the VA funding fee that you should also consider.

 The VA Program uses a residual income analysis to determine your ability to qualify for a mortgage.
 In short, the VA wants to make sure that you have sufficient income leftover after accounting for your monthly debt expenses including your mortgage payment, property tax, homeowners insurance as well as other debt expenses including credit cards, personal, auto and student loans.

 Our VA Mortgage Qualification Calculator uses the residual income analysis and the following inputs to show you the estimated mortgage amount you qualify for, the estimated price of the home you can buy and the funding fee you may be required to pay:

 Number of Times You Have Used the VA Program.
 If your down payment is less than 5%, the funding fee is lower for applicants who are using their VA entitlement for the first time.

 Monthly Gross Income.
 This is your income before any deductions for federal, state and local taxes, social security and medicare.